Swim Gear Tips For Transmasculine and Nonbinary Folx

 TRUNKS MADE SPECIFICALLY FOR TRANSMASC FOLKS

-–Trans-specific trunks: Trunks that traditionally look masculine but have wider hip areas to accommodate the body type differences.
+–Trans-specific trunks: Trunks that traditionally look masculine but have wider hip areas to accommodate the body type differences.–Packing trunks: Trunks with a pocket in the crotch area that allows you to insert a packer.

 PACKING